Leonardo-Boss/suckless-site/suckless.org/project_ideas.md

 ***Requirements:*** Very good C knowledge, a very good knowledge in web standards and how to strip them down to the suckless level.

-### A VGA/DVI/Displayport-to-TTY cable

-The emerging graphical revolution has removed the smallest denominator which combines efficiency in byte transfer and possibilities: vt100.

-The goal of this project is to have some combination of hardware and software which allows old vt100/etc. devices to use modern display ports.

-***Requirements:*** Hardware, software and converter knowledge.
-This will require much hardware work.